Bunker: Countermeasures

-Bunkers can be destroyed with powerful explosives and bunkerbusting warheads.
+Bunkers can be destroyed with powerful explosives and bunker busting warheads.
 The crew of a pillbox can be killed with flamethrowers.
+As well as that, even if a explosive device doesn't manage to penetrate the bunker, they might be able to cause internal spalling, splash, and damage the structure.
+Blasts also can cause concussion, or unconsciousness in defenders.
 Complex, well-built and well-protected fortifications are often vulnerable to attacks on access points.
 If the exits to the surface can be closed off, those manning the facility can be trapped.
 The fortification can then be bypassed.

 Famous installations

 Famous bunkers include the post-World War I Maginot Line on the French eastern border and Czechoslovak border fortifications mainly on the northern Czech border facing Germany (but to lesser extent all around), Fort Eben-Emael in Belgium, Alpine Wall on the north of Italy, World War II Führerbunker and in Italy, industrial Marnate's Bunker, the V-weapon installations in Germany (Mittelwerk) and France (La Coupole, and the Blockhaus d'Éperlecques) and the Cold War installations in the United States (Cheyenne Mountain Complex, Site R, and The Greenbrier), United Kingdom (Burlington), Sweden (Boden Fortress) and Canada (Diefenbunker).
 In Switzerland, there is an unusually large number of bunkers because of a law requiring protective shelters to be constructed for all new buildings since 1963, as well as a number of bunkers built as part of its National Redoubt military defense plan.
 Some of Switzerland's bunkers have since become tourist attractions housing hotels and museums such as Sasso San Gottardo Museum.

 The Soviet Union maintained huge bunkers (one of the secondary uses of the very deeply dug Moscow Metro and Kyiv metro systems was as nuclear shelters).
 A number of facilities were constructed in China, such as Beijing's Underground City and Underground Project 131 in Hubei; in Albania, Enver Hoxha dotted the country with hundreds of thousands of bunkers.
-In the United States, the Presidential Emergency Operations Center underneath the East Wing of the White House serves as a secure shelter and communications center for the President of the United States in case of an emergency.
+In the United States, since the 1940s, the Presidential Emergency Operations Center (PEOC) underneath the East Wing of the White House served as a secure shelter & communications center for the President of the United States in case of an emergency.
+It was torn down in 2025 during the second Trump administration to make way for the White House State Ballroom & military complex.